nboxhallburnett/mocha-runner-reporter/README.md

 Options:

-   --run, --runner {string}        Does a thing
-   -n, --num, --number {number}    Does a different thing -r, --report {string[]}         Send an email report from the test run to the provided email addresses (comma separated list)
+   --run, --runner {string}        Does a thing - Requires -r/--report -n, --num, --number {number}    Does a different thing - Required -r, --report {string[]}         Send an email report from the test run to the provided email addresses (comma separated list)
    -t, --timeout {number}          Time in milliseconds to wait before a test is counted as failing (Defaults to 300000) -s, --slow {number}             Time in milliseconds to wait before a test is counted as slow (Defaults to 10000)